Sustainability at the Gardens

 We measure our impacts and submit our carbon footprint to the Scottish Government every year as part of our accounting procedures.
 Our main impacts are:

-- Waste - Bins for recycling waste are available in all our gardens for visitors and staff.
-Even food waste is collected and sent to an anaerobic digestion plant in Scotland.
+- Waste - Bins for recycling waste are available in all our gardens for visitors and staff - check our approach to plastics.
+Food waste is collected and sent to an anaerobic digestion plant in Scotland.

 - Energy - Our biggest impacts are the energy, as gas and oil, required to heat our glasshouses and main office buildings.
 We have a long term plan to replace the old heating system and renovate the glasshouses so that less energy is required to maintain the temperature which the plants need to grow well.